Still Trying for a Petition to Change Halloween from October 31

 It's a holiday that thrills kids almost as much if not more than Christmas.
 Since it's inception back around 1745, Halloween has always been on the last day of October but that could change.

-According to a July 25 article from USA Today:
+According to an article earlier this year from USA Today:

 A Change.org petition to change the date of Halloween is gaining traction and closing in on its goal of 75,000 signatures — at which point, it'll be sent to President Donald Trump.